Muschamp Rd

 You too can try iOS Game Development

 I plan to spend some more time debugging and improving my version of Peeved Penguins.
 I don’t even own Angry Birds so I’m not exactly sure how it is supposed to work, but I do know my level code, my sound effects, and even my physics and game model don’t seem quite right now that I have Box2d handling the physics for all the sprites.
-I’m going to have to read some more documentation.
+I’m going to have to read some more documentation, but in 2026 I did fix the busted link.
 Peeved Penguins will never be in the app store, besides being completely unoriginal it uses other people’s intellectual property, but the folks behind makegameswith.us and the tools and frameworks used can and are used by commercial games, even some of the very successful iOS apps.
 So if you ever wanted to make an iPhone game but were too cheap to buy a book, you can follow tutorials online, ask questions in forums like Stack Overflow, just try not make any embarrassing typos in your plist file.

 3 Comments